JAlcocerT/JAlcocerT/content/blog/guide-python.md

 ### Syntax and Features

 Python's hallmark is its concise and readable syntax.

 It's strongly typed yet dynamic, eliminating the need for explicit type annotations.

-Indentation defines code blocks, promoting clean and consistent formatting.
+**Indentation defines code blocks**, promoting clean and consistent formatting.

 Python supports multiple programming paradigms, including functional and object-oriented programming, enhancing its versatility.

 ### Applications and Ecosystem

 Python finds application across diverse fields, including:

-* web development with frameworks like Django
+* Web development with frameworks like Django
-* data analysis
+* Data analysis
-* and machine learning
+* and... machine learning!

 Its extensive ecosystem boasts third-party libraries like TensorFlow and OpenCV, accessible via the pip package manager.
 Python's flexibility and ease of use make it an invaluable tool for tackling projects of all scales.